iron-fish/website/docs/whitepaper/6_transaction.md

 The $$C^{out}$$ is an encrypted blob of data to facilitate the holder of the sender’s outgoing key to decrypt the encrypted note.

-And finally we have the proof (Groth16 zk-SNARK proof) for the Outgoing description that validates all these public parameters against the private ones that were used to create them.
+And finally, we have the proof (Groth16 zk-SNARK proof) for the Outgoing description that validates all these public parameters against the private ones that were used to create them.
 For more on the keys and notes discussed above, see the [Note Encryption and Decryption section](6_transaction.md#note-encryption-and-decryption).

 ### How is the proof generated and verified?